Manzanita Lake, Lassen Volcanic National Park California

 5. Camp and Delight in Manzanita Lake

 Manzanita Lake is one of the most popular spots in the park to stay in, and it’s easy to see why.
-This large camping area boasts stunning views, a pleasant 2-mile loop walk, picnic areas, swimming, fishing, and kayaking.
+This large camping area has stunning views, a pleasant 2-mile loop walk, picnic areas, swimming, fishing, and kayaking.

 The Manzanita Lake Campground is great for RVs, cabins, and group campsites.
 It is one mile from the Manzanita Lake Entrance with an entry road that is not as rough as some other camping locations.
 As a bonus, Loomis Museum is nearby, a visitor center packed with the history of the park.